papr8ka/-lwjgl-basics-wiki/Java-NIO-Buffers.md

 //create a new buffer with at least 16 elements IntBuffer buffer = BufferUtils.createIntBuffer(16);

-//this will call the relative "put" on our buffer glGetInteger(GL_MAX_TEXTURE_SIZE, buffer);
+//this will call relative "put" with the max texture size,

-//before we read back the values, we need to "flip" it buffer.flip();
+//then continue "putting" zeros until the buffer's capacity is reached,
+//then flip() our buffer
+glGetInteger(GL_MAX_TEXTURE_SIZE, buffer);

+//since our buffer is already flipped, our position will be zero...
-//now we can get the max size as a Java int int maxSize = buffer.get();
+//so we can go ahead and grab the first element int maxSize = buffer.get();
 ```